Ira (film)

 Ira is a 2018 Indian Malayalam-language crime thriller film directed by Saiju S. S., written by Naveen John, and produced by Vysakh and Udaykrishna under the banner of Vysakh Udaykrishna Productions, and distributed by Udaykrishna.
-It stars Unni Mukundan and Gokul Suresh with Miya, Niranjana, Neeraja Das, Lena, Kailash and Shankar Ramakrishnan in supporting roles.
+It stars Unni Mukundan and Gokul Suresh with Miya and Niranjana in supporting roles.

 Principal photography began on 1 November 2017.
 The film was released in India on 16 March 2018 and was a success at the box office.

 Plot

 Aryan (Gokul Suresh) is a doctor whose is in love interest with Jennifer (Niranjana Anoop).
 He is arrested by for the murder of Jennifer's grandfather Minister Chandy (Alencier Ley Lopez), but claims he is innocent and wrongly accused.
 His life changes when Rajeev (Unni Mukundan), the central police officer investigating his case, comes into it.

 Rajeev investigates thoroughly to find that Aryan, who was new to the city, was appointed in a leading hospital as per recommendation from a priest who was close to its owner.
 Jennifer's father Jacob (Shankar Ramakrishnan) and her mother Daisy (Lena), a brilliant criminal lawyer had been separated.
 Rajeev makes a detailed account of all events on the day of Chandy's death.
 The cause of death was allegedly a deadly chemical which was found in his body.
 Rajeev meets Aryan in jail and assures him that he would be set free if he is innocent.

 Later, Rajeev meets Jenny and narrates a different story, which starts off with Rajeev and his assistant being handed over the investigation of a case regarding tribal families in a forest village.
 He meets a girl Karthika (Miya George) and, after a set of funny events, falls in love with her.
 However, he understands that Karthika is none other than the famous journalist Vaigha Devi, who deals with social crimes against tribal people.
 A factory which produced illegal medicines had been testing these on the village people with the help of Bhadran, a rowdy.
 Rajeev understands more of these issues before his investigation ends.
 Later, Karthika wishes to open up to Rajeev on her love.
 However, at the meeting place, she is welcomed by Chandy and Jacob.
 It is revealed that Chandy is the one behind illegal medicine production for the village.
 Karthika has personal vengeance towards Chandy as he murdered her parents.
 She is stabbed by Jacob and left to die and is subsequently brutally raped by Bhadran.
 Rajeev, who arrives later, finds her murdered, and attempts to take her to the hospital but gets hit by Bhadran and becomes unconscious.